Financial Guarantee: Everything You Need to Know

 A financial guarantee ensures repayment of money in the event that the borrower defaults.
 A performance guarantee assures that a party will be compensated, even if the conditions of a contract are not completed adequately or in a timely manner.
 Some examples of performance guarantees are matters being handled by the courts and tax-related issues.

 If you need help with the ins and outs of financial guarantees, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from such elite law schools as Harvard and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from such elite law schools as Harvard and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.